MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-apt.md

 ### Install with one command

 We offer and maintain a script which runs all of the installation commands in one step.
 Run it by using `curl` and pipe directly to `bash`, or download the script to a file and inspect it before running.

 > [!IMPORTANT]
 > This script is only verified for Ubuntu 16.04+ and Debian 8+.
 It may not work on other distributions.
-> If you're using a derived distribution such as Mint, follow the manual install instructions and perform
+> If you're using a derived distribution such as Linux Mint, follow the manual install instructions and perform
 > any necessary troubleshooting.

 ```bash